dancer1325/bitcoin.org-developer-doc/glossary.md

                 Serialized block
                   A complete block in its binary format---the same format used to calculate total block byte size; often represented using hexadecimal.

-                Serialized transaction
-                Raw transaction
+# Serialized transaction / Raw transaction
-                  Complete transactions in their binary format; often represented using hexadecimal.
-Sometimes called raw format because of the various Bitcoin Core commands with "raw" in their names.
+* == WHOLE transactions / binary format
+  * represented -- via -- hexadecimal
+* raw format
+  * Reason: 🧠Bitcoin Core commands / 's names has "raw"🧠

                   SIGHASH_ALL
                     Default signature hash type which signs the entire transaction except any signature scripts, preventing modification of the signed parts.

                   SIGHASH_ANYONECANPAY
                     A signature hash type which signs only the current input.

                     **Not to be confused with:** SIGHASH_SINGLE (which signs this input, its corresponding output, and other inputs partially)

                   SIGHASH_NONE
                     Signature hash type which only signs the inputs, allowing anyone to change the outputs however they'd like.

                   SIGHASH_SINGLE
                     Signature hash type that signs the output corresponding to this input (the one with the same index value), this input, and any other inputs partially.
 Allows modification of other outputs and the sequence number of other inputs.

                     **Not to be confused with:** SIGHASH_ANYONECANPAY (a flag to signature hash types that only signs this single input)

                   Signature
                     A value related to a public key which could only have reasonably been created by someone who has the private key that created that public key.
 Used in Bitcoin to authorize spending satoshis previously sent to a public key.

                   Signature hash
                   Sighash
                     A flag to Bitcoin signatures that indicates what parts of the transaction the signature signs.
 (The default is SIGHASH_ALL.)
 The unsigned parts of the transaction may be modified.

                     **Not to be confused with:** Signed hash (a hash of the data to be signed), Transaction malleability / transaction mutability (although non-default sighash flags do allow optional malleability, malleability comprises any way a transaction may be mutated)

 # Signature script / ScriptSig
 * == data /